 Although several recent studies have not shown a clear benefit from using mist or humidity for children with croup in the emergency department, this is still recommended for the management of croup at home.
-If your child has stridor, a humidifier may help him or her breathe more easily.
+If your child has stridor, a humidifier may help them breathe more easily.
 A cool mist vaporizer or warm moist air may both be effective.
 Sitting with your child in a bathroom filled with hot shower steam for 10 to 20 minutes often helps.
 Taking your child outside into the cool air for about 10 minutes may also help.

 Like the common cold, we haven't found a way to eliminate the viruses that cause croup.
 If your child has a fever or chest discomfort, you can give them acetaminophen* or ibuprofen.

 Cough medications have not been found to be of any benefit for children with croup.
 Because antibiotics do not kill viruses, your doctor will not prescribe them unless another infection (such as an associated ear infection) potentially caused by bacteria is suspected.
 A single dose of an oral cortisone medication may be prescribed by your doctor to reduce the swelling in your child's trachea.

-If your child is one of the few that has severe croup and requires hospitalization, they will be given inhaled medication and oral or intravenous (IV) cortisone medication to relieve the airway inflammation and to open up the breathing passages.
+If your child has severe croup and requires hospitalization, they will be given epinephrine alongside an oral or intravenous (IV) cortisone medication to relieve the airway inflammation and to open up the breathing passages.
 If your child has difficulty breathing, dehydration, or bluish skin discolouration, oxygen may be given to them along with intravenous fluids.